This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Obesity occurs when a child weighs more than is healthy for his or her age, height, and gender.
 Obesity is diagnosed with a physical exam and a measurement of body mass index (BMI).
-Caregivers use your child's height and weight to measure the BMI.
-A child is obese when the BMI is 95 percent or higher than it should be for his or her age and gender.
+Healthcare providers use your child's height and weight to measure the BMI.
+A child is obese when the BMI is 95% or higher than it should be for his or her age and gender.
 Obesity in children is treated with lifestyle changes.

 Your child may need follow-up visits to check his weight.
 You and your child may need to meet with a dietitian.
 Write down your questions so you remember to ask them during your visits.

 - Stick to a schedule of 3 meals a day and 1 or 2 healthy snacks.
 Meals and snacks should be 2 to 4 hours apart.
 Only offer water between meals.
 Eat meals at the table.

 - Eat dinner together as a family as often as possible.
 Ask your child to help you prepare meals.
 Limit fast food and restaurant meals because they are often high in calories.

 - Reduce portion sizes.
 Use small plates, no larger than 9 inches in diameter.
 Fill your child's plate half full of fruits and vegetables.
 Do not put serving dishes on the table.
 Do not make your child finish everything on his plate.

 - Limit soda, sports drinks, and fruit juice.
 These sugary beverages are high in calories.
 Offer your child water as his main beverage.

 - Pack healthy lunches.
 An example is a turkey sandwich on whole wheat bread with an apple, baby carrots, and low-fat milk.